GZ-Casey/GZ-Casey/README.md

 If you try to interact with me, please, do it via whispers.
 Unless you see me being active and texting in public chat, I am most likely doing other things off-tab.

-Don't be afraid to come up to me.
-I love talking to people, especially if we're in the same fandom.
-On the same note, I'll hardly ever begin interaction if I don't know you because I'll be afraid to distrurb you (trust me, I probably do want to interact with you).
+Don't be afraid to come up to me, especially if we're in the same fandom.
+While I'm not a big talker at the start, I do love meeting people who share the same interests as me.
+On the same note, I'll hardly ever begin an interaction if I don't know you because I'll be afraid to distrurb you.

 </details>